 - Your emotional attachment and opinion about your stuff doesn’t matter anymore… What matters is what the potential buyer thinks.

 - We are talking about used furniture and personal property of all types.
 It’s intrinsic market value is from 10 cents to 25 cents of the original dollar you spent for it.
 Yes, there are exceptions.
-If you are the lucky owner of rare, hard to find, specialty collectibles, coins, precious metals, certain antiques, antiquities, certain vehicles, machinery it can be a seller’s market on those items. ( In 21 years of conducting estate sales I have only run into such rarities a few times.)
+If you are the lucky owner of rare, hard to find, specialty collectibles, coins, precious metals, certain antiques, antiquities, certain vehicles, machinery it can be a seller’s market on those items. ( In 21 years of conducting estate sales I have only run into rarities a few times.)
 Most people’s homes are duplicates of one another, with differences in color, pattern, furniture style, perhaps, but still- what people have been living with for 30 to 40 years has been dictated by furniture manufacturers and designers of the era.
 Cookie cutter environments, for the most part.

 - From Maryland to Florida, for instance- figure a 26 foot truck load is from $5600- up.
 It’s based on weight and distance and that does not include packing fees, boxes, paper and saran wrap used to cover furniture is several thousand more.
 Moving is a small fortune.
 It’s usually fiscally beneficial to disburse of the stuff locally, and buy good, used or new in Florida.
 You can buy it there for 25 to 50 cents on the dollar.
 Used stuff is cheap to replace, even the good stuff!

 - What you think is pretty, useful, cool, valuable, special or handy, is subjective.
 Estate sale shoppers might not be as awestruck by it.
 (Your custom, large floral print valances and Ethan Allen brass and glass coffee table with the Ionic column pilaster legs and the French Provincial armoire were your taste, in the 90’s.
 Sure they look like-new and have barely been used, but it takes a special someone to walk in the door of your estate sale who will have that similar sense of style and a place to use them, and a few thousand dollars to dole out the weekend of the sale.